 Managing the bad actors

 Investigations in particular may involve an individual who is still actively employed by the corporation, with the objective of determining whether asserted malfeasance actually occurred.
 Since there is an equal likelihood that the target(s) have nefarious intent, it is especially important to limit the flow of information so as not to tip them off.
 Actively employed bad actors have access to all the potentially incriminating evidence and could seriously impact the time and cost of an investigation through the spoliation of data or other aspects of obfuscation.

 One last consideration is the likelihood of follow-on litigation or in the case of internal and due diligence follow-on investigation.
 From due diligence leading to an HSR filing and second request to an internal investigation into sexual harassment leading to an EEOC investigation and wrongful termination suit to a regulatory investigation into market manipulation leading to shareholder suits, there are many ways that one investigation can lead to many more discovery actions.
 Because not just the material uncovered in an investigation but the investigation itself may become relevant to follow on litigation or investigation, it is of critical importance to document every step taken and create a clearly defined audit trail.

 Investigations: Not so elementary

 At the end of the day, investigations are a nuanced and complex beast, with differing drivers and risk than traditional litigation.
 Powerful AI and the right process can help greatly in meeting the challenges investigations pose.
-Tune in next week when we discuss the ways to supercharge ediscovery for investigations!
+In part two of this series, we discuss the ways to supercharge ediscovery for investigations.